tomkyle/dsgvo-twig/README.md

 ## The Goal

 This templates collection shall provide you ready-to-use snippets which only need context variables to be filled in.
+Any user feel invited to contribute!

 This package was founded to help my company synchronizing its GDPR-related contents on their websites.